sarah-antillia/ImageMask-Dataset-MoNuSeg/README.md

 <h2>ImageMask-Dataset-MoNuSeg (2024/06/26)</h2>

-This is ImageMask Dataset for MoNuSeg(Multi Ogran Nuclei Segmentation) 2018.<br>
+This is ImageMask Dataset for MoNuSeg(Multi Organ Nuclei Segmentation) 2018.<br>
 The dataset used here has been taken from the following web-site<br>
 <b>Challenges/MoNuSeg/Data</b><br>
 <pre>